How to Measure Outcomes with Apricot Software, A Case Study [Webinar]

 Behaviors, services, and milestones are part of the Progress Note.
 We needed a way to identify multiple per Progress Note because youth may present more than one behavior and staff may provide more than one service.
 We used a Many to Many dynamic checkbox option that allows us to count the number of times an “event” happens along with its relation to overall treatment planning by interval.

 Domain area ratings measure progress and need to be correlated to presenting behaviors, services, and milestones.
 In addition, we needed to chart domain area progress over time to see trends.
 We used a pre/post structure that allows for multiples of the Outcomes Assessment, one per interval.
 From there, Sarah was able to overlay the home-grown Matrix tool to round out the form design.

-- Goal status was the final piece of the puzzle.
+Goal status was the final piece of the puzzle.
 As we discussed earlier, the workflow of treatment planning meant that we would complete a progress review/update at the conclusion of each interval before starting a new treatment plan.
-That gave us the opportunity to revisit goals assigned at treatment plan interval start to determine if they were complete, incomplete, or need attention.
-Because treatment planning is tracked per interval, we got the same ability with goals and used the same form to capture goal status.
+That gave us the opportunity to revisit goals assigned at the start of a treatment plan interval to determine if they were complete, incomplete, or need attention.

 The correlated data set is the aggregate of these components by interval.
-Sarah wants to know when, how long, and based on what factors participants turned corners in the model.
+Sarah wants to know when, how long, and based on what factors participants turned corners in progress.
 This structure was designed to support that.